 Eileen Omosa, PhD

-Navigation of the development arena in Africa, Canada, and internationally.
+- Navigation of the development arena in Kenya, Canada, Africa and internationally.

-Initiation and coordination of multi-level networks for projects and relation-building.
+- Initiation and coordination of multilevel stakeholder networks for projects and relation building.